matteocontrini/PlainHttp/README.md

 IHttpRequest request = new HttpRequest(url)
 {
     Method = HttpMethod.Post,
-    ContentType = ContentType.Json,
+    PayloadSerializationType = PayloadSerializationType.Json,
-    // you can pass any object, it will be passed to JSON.NET Payload = new
+    // you can pass any object, it will be passed to System.Text.Json Payload = new
     {
         something = "web"